kdcllc/win10andwsldev/win11/fullstack-dev-tools.md

 1. Install `vscode-insiders` : `winget install code-insiders`

+In one of my installs the options for menu on File Explore wasn't enabled, so I ran [OpenWithVScodeFix.reg](./scripts/OpenWithVScodeFix.reg).

 2. Install `git for windows` : `winget install Git.Git`

 Global `git` user setting: